ramon-rocha/MonoDevelop.CobraBinding/README.md

 Make sure to run these commands from the Visual Studio or Windows SDK Command Prompt with the correct privileges (i.e. 'Run as Administrator').

-First, remove Cobra.Core from the GAC:
+First, remove Cobra.Core and Cobra.Compiler from the GAC:

     gacutil /u Cobra.Core
+    gacutil /u Cobra.Compiler

 Next, set your system to use the 32-bit CLR by executing this command: